open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-Contract level: Publish the amount and currency of the labor budget in `.summary.social.laborBudget`.
+Contracting process level: Publish the amount and currency of the labor budget in `.summary.social.laborBudget`.
 ```json
 {
   "contractingProcesses": [